grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 ["AI-focused YC founders"](https://twitter.com/ycombinator/status/1727021237271245155) wow interesting

+im learning a lot from riding my bike every morning lol, its really fun, its very futuristic, the classes and locations are so interesting

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,